MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 The Azure AD is a cloud identity service that allows you to build applications that securely sign in users using industry standard protocols like OAuth2.0.

-1. Create an identity application for the `RootBot` that uses Azure AD v2  to authenticate the bot.
+1. Create an identity application for the `RootBot` that uses Azure AD v2  to authenticate the user.
 Follow the steps described in [Create the Azure AD identity application](bot-builder-authentication.md#create-the-azure-ad-identity-application).

 1. In the left pane, click **Manifest**.
 1. Set `accessTokenAcceptedVersion` to 2.